 Houston, TX 77002

-Personal statement: In 1,000 words or less, describe your experiences in the nonprofit sector and explain how those experiences have prepared you to succeed in nonprofit management.
+personal statement of 1,000 words or less in response to this prompt: Describe your experiences in the nonprofit sector and explain how those experiences have prepared you to succeed in nonprofit management.

-- Opinion regarding candidate’s skills that demonstrate potential for success in the program,
+- The candidate’s skills and experiences that demonstrate potential for success in the program

-- Insight about how the MANPM will benefit the candidate and the nonprofit sector.
+- How the MANPM program will benefit the candidate and the non-profit sector.